cockroachlabs/open-sourced-interview-process/SalesExercises.md

 **Overview:** Candidate will have to read a lot of documentation.
 They will have feedback on the docs on how they like Cockroach vs other documentation.
 In this interview, the candidate will be led through a discussion on the organizational structure of the documentation.

 **Part 1:** Discussion on the organizational structure of the documentation.

+## **Title of the Exercise:** **Solutions Engineer - Past Experiences with Databases**

+**Overview:** Engineering Interview Sequence interview.
+This conversation is a deep-dive discussion on a candidate’s technical background, specifically, their technical expertise of databases.
+The candidate will start by explaining a distributed database architecture that they have worked on in the past.

+**Part 1:** The candidate will start by explaining a distributed database architecture that they have worked on in the past.
+The candidate is encouraged to use the whiteboard for this discussion.

+**Part 2:** In the second half of the interview, the candidate leads a Q&A so the interviewer can test the candidate's knowledge of what was just presented.
+For example, a candidate should be able to explain what X is and then describe the trade-offs.
+The interviewer should also learn from the candidate what the technical reasons for the trade-offs are.